 Of course I love to browse in book stores, but I'm very selective in what I buy.
 Our bookshelves are all full so I need to give at least one book away each time I buy one.
 I picked up Naming the Elephant by James W. Sire a couple of years ago.
 When I saw the title I assumed that the book was about the phenomenon of the "Elephant in the room" ie. a subject which everyone knows better than to mention.
 I was wrong.
 This is a delightful, informative book comparing the various "Worldviews".
 Check it out for yourself.
 It will bless your life.
 Dr. Sire "wrote the book" on Worldviews.
 Check out The Universe Next Door: A Catalog of Worldviews.
 I heartily recommend both of these books.

-Catherine Agee is a friend who shares her latest John Grisham book with me and I welcome these escapes.
+Catherine Agee is a friend I knew in Tennessee who has gone on to be with Jesus.
+She seemed to enjoy sharing her latest John Grisham book with me and I welcomed these escapes.
 If he could only learn to end his books "happy" instead of trying to surprise us.

 Be good to yourself.